OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Texts/DEVLOG.md

 ### Wave 2 to MVP -- Beat the spaghetti code allegations.
 - [ ] One big code cleanup
-- [ ] And then a small code cleanup
-- [ ] Then one more big code cleanup

 ### Wave 3 to MVP -- MARKETING
 - [ ] Create website